You are likely excited about going home after being in the hospital, skilled nursing center, or rehabilitation facility.

-You should probably be able to go home once you are able to do the following:
+You should probably be able to go home once you are able to:

-Going home from the hospital or facility does not mean you no longer need medical care.
+Going home does not mean you no longer need medical care.
 You may need help:

 Also, you may still need help taking care of yourself at home.
 Common needs include help with:

-If not, you can talk to the hospital social worker or discharge nurse about getting help in your home.
-Sometimes, they will arrange for someone to come to the home and determine what help you may need.
+If not, talk to the hospital social worker or discharge nurse about getting help in your home.
+They may be able to have someone come to your home and determine what help you may need.

 Home health care nurses can help manage problems with your wound, other medical problems, and any medications that you may be taking.